martin-licea/legoberry/README.md

 # What is legoberry?

-legoberry is a utility to merge multiple csv files into 1 or more files.
+It's Data Engineering in a box!
+Well, in yaml... legoberry is a utility to merge multiple csv files into 1 or more files.
 It takes in a schema and does simple transformations stated below.
 # How to run legoberry
 1. create a config.yml in your legoberry folder.